-Let’s Make a TV Commercial!
+Let’s Make a TV Commercial Using a Marketing Character!

-Your assignment is to create and produce a TV commercial using at least one character.
-Your commercial will promote a product using your character.
-Remember, your character should exemplify your product in some way like the Energizer Bunny does.
+Your assignment is to create and produce an original TV commercial using at least one character.

 energizer bunny